 Deep links (for example a link directly to a PDF which bypasses an index page) should be avoided if possible.
 This is because by deep linking you may be depriving the site/content owner of valuable visits to their website.
 It is unlikely that deep linking to material would be considered a copyright infringement.

-Certain portions of openly accessible text and images may be reproduced without permission under the University's Part VB statutory licence.
+Certain portions of openly accessible text and images may be reproduced without permission under the University's education statutory licence.
 To learn more about the limitations and conditions of the this licence please visit the Texts and Images web pages.

 In most cases music cannot be reproduced or communicated for teaching purposes without obtaining permission from the copyright owner or rights holder.
 The University holds a number of Music licences allowing certain uses of music for educational purposes.
 Further information about the music licences is available on the Music web page.